-A warehouse relocation is a significant change for any business, regardless of your warehouse size or structure.
+A warehouse relocation is a significant change for any business.
+This is regardless of your warehouse size or structure.
 It will involve coordination from your all staff.
-As well as many departments, ranging from your operations to the administration department.
+As well as many departments, ranging from your operations to the administration.
 The impact can be a vital downtime for your business.
 This could be the result if you don't adhere to your prior planning.

-Many businesses are looking for a company to partner with a racking provider for a warehouse relocation.
+There are many things to consider when looking to partner with a racking provider for a warehouse relocation.
 One of the main considerations usually comes down to who can do it in a short amount of downtime.
 This then means there is minimal impact on operations and smooth transition to your new warehouse.
-There are three critical components to a smooth warehouse racking relocation transition that includes planning, timing and communication.
+There are three critical components to a smooth warehouse racking relocation transition that includes:

 There are many reasons that you would choose to move your warehouse racking.
 The reasons can vary from and are not limited to:

 A warehouse relocation will mean that your warehouse may be out of action for a period of time.
-The will especially be the case if you intend to pull down your current warehouse racking and reinstall.
+This will especially be the case if you intend to pull down your current warehouse racking and reinstall.
 The other option is a trade in of the old racking for new racking.
-Time is money for your business you will need to partner with someone who has the ability to move your warehouse with minimal disruption to your supply chain.
+Time is money for your business.
+Choose a partner with someone who has the ability to move your warehouse with minimal disruption to your supply chain.

 Check off questions to answer with your warehouse racking provider include:

 Inventory is an important part of your warehouse move.
-If this part isn't correctly planned it can result in a significant expense to your business in lost or damaged stock.
-Before the warehouse relocation, the stock will have to be counted to be reconciled once in the new warehouse to see if there are any discrepancies.
-As with moving stock, the expectation will have to be that some will possibly be lost or damaged during transportation.
-The expected cost of damaged or loss can be included in the relocation budget to ensure that this isn't an unexpected cost of the warehouse move.
+If this part isn't correctly planned it can result in a significant expense to your business.
+This is through the damage or loss of stock.
+Before the warehouse relocation, count the stock.
+Then when the transportation is complete reconcile the stock to see if there are any discrepancies.
+The expectation will have to be that some stock will possibly be lost or damaged during transportation.
+Make allowance in the budget and planning for the damage and loss of stock.
+This will then ensure that this isn't an unexpected cost of the warehouse move.
 This process of inventory management can be made easier with a Warehouse Management System (WMS).
 Read more about Warehouse Management Systems.

 Every warehouse racking relocation it's critical that there is a clearly established budget.
-It will leave no surprise additional costs if you have already set out the expected costs.
-Within your budget you should set out costs that are associated with:
+It will leave no surprise additional costs.
+Within your budget you should set out costs that are likely, for example:

-In order for a smooth transition of the warehouse facility, the communication channels between those involved have to be clearly set out.
+It is important for a smooth transition of the warehouse facility.
+To do this the communication channels between those involved have to be clearly set out.
 The three main communication levels include the management, the customers and the suppliers.